 The Masters degree in Archaeology offers students the opportunity to study a range of regions, periods and specialist topics in detail.
 The programme of study is based on Cardiff's particular teaching and research expertise.
-A major aim of the degree is to prepare students for further post-graduate and professional work.
-From the MA, many students proceed directly to the PhD, either at Cardiff or at other UK universities.
-Some students complete the MA and then enter employment, either in archaeology units, in museums or in completely unrelated fields.
+A major aim of the degree is to prepare students for further postgraduate and professional work.
+From the MA many students proceed directly to the PhD, either at Cardiff or at other UK universities.
+Many students complete the MA and then enter employment, either in archaeology units, in museums or in completely unrelated fields.

 A particular strength of the Cardiff MA in Archaeology is the preparation it provides for students wishing to pursue non-archaeological careers.
 Thus, in addition to helping students obtain a detailed and critical archaeological knowledge, the Cardiff MA offers students the chance to acquire and perfect valuable skills critical to careers in many different fields.
 Often referred to as transferable or generic skills, these skills expand students' individual capabilities and make it easier for students to obtain employment and enter their careers with abilities that are widely considered essential for professional success.

 Above all, by the end of the Cardiff Masters degree, students will be able to critically assess the work of others and of their own, to engage effectively in debate at an advanced level, to plan, design and carry out a coherent research strategy, and to produce detailed and coherent reports and presentations.

 Students on the MA select a total of 180 credits of modules, consisting of:

 - 40 credits of core skills modules (Group 1)

 - 80 credits of option modules selected by the student (Group 2)

 - 60 credit dissertation (topic or theme chosen by the student in consultation with academic staff)